ssrg-vt/DynaCut/docs/init_removal_servers.md

 3. The run script also starts up nginx from the configuration files provided in the folder

 We have two scripts to remove initialization code.
-The first script is the config_init.sh script located in tools/scripts/initialization_functions_removal and the remove_init.sh script located in tools/scripts/initialization_functions_removal
+The first script is the `config_init.sh` script located in `tools/scripts/initialization_functions_removal` and the `remove_init.sh` script located in `tools/scripts/initialization_functions_removal`.

 For NGINX, use the `config_init_nginx.sh` script.

 Copy these scripts to a test-folder.
 Also copy the signal handler code to this location.
-The Signal Handler code is located in: tests/sighandler/multi_sig_init.c
+The Signal Handler code is located in: `tests/sighandler/multi_sig_init.c`

 First, run the application using step Installing Lighttpd and nginx.
-Next, run the config_init.sh script inside the test-folder.
+Next, run the `config_init.sh` script inside the test-folder.

 The input to the script is: